 There is a real difference between a Web Designer and a Graphic Designer, although you will find most Graphic Designers titling themselves as Web Designers.
 Knowing that a distinction exists will benefit you, your visitors and your site.
 For instance, proper code, search engine optimization, download speeds, accessibility and more depend on knowledge that is beyond the scope of graphic design.
 Therefore, you will want to check a designer out to ensure that their work does not revolve primarily around graphics and/or print and their experience/education shows they are suited for web design.
 Graphics, Print and Web are all different worlds, each with their own rules, and one will not substitute for the other.

 The use of applications such as Dreamweaver®, Microsoft® FrontPage™, Joomla™, and so on does not make a person a Web Designer, nor a Web Developer.
 There is far too much to it to rely solely on those applications to build a web site.
 For instance, not all sites will display properly in all browsers, and not all of your visitors will use only Internet Explorer.
 Sites must be built to display well in all browsers, as well as have valid code, good download speeds, search friendly content, and more.
 Therefore, the use of those applications will not substitute for knowledge needed beyond what the application actually does.
-A Web Designer/Developer should also know about scripting languages, hosting environments, content, graphics creation, maintenance, search and marketing methods, security, databases and more.
+A Web Designer/Developer should also know about scripting languages, hosting environments, content, graphics creation, maintenance, search, security and more.
 The use of an application does not ensure knowledge of design…only a true web designer/developer can ensure that.

 Because of the increase in popularity of the Web, location has become a thing of the past.
 By following through on the communication portion of this article below, you will find out whether a Web design firm has the ability to communicate with you effectively during the entirety of your project, even without face-to-face meetings.
 In this day and age, there is no reason why location should be a barrier, especially for those whose work revolves around the Web.